foldda/rda/README.md

 |,\|Name,Sex,Age|Mary,F,52|John,M,70|Kate,F,63
 ```

-The parser learns the delimiter definitions directly from the header, allowing different encoding characters to be used without changing the parser.
+The parser learns the encoding characters definitions directly from the header, allowing different encoding characters to be used without changing the parser.

 ---